douglas125/medical_assistance_bot/README.md

 In order to expedite the development of the solution and obtain high-quality results, a pre-trained LLM model was used.
 The LLM model qwen3:1.7b was chosen because it provides good compromise considering runtime, time allowed for developing the solution and quality of responses.

 The first model is a zero-shot approach without using any training data with the LLM.
 The second model uses GloVe Embeddings to compute the similarity of the user query with the questions in the training set.
-This approach tends to give much worse results, but it is also significantly faster.
+This approach tends to give less flexible results, but it is also significantly faster.
 The third approach combines QA pairs retrieved using GloVe embeddings and uses them as extra context for the LLM.
 If reference QA pairs are found, they should improve the quality of the responses.

 ## Evaluation

 BLEU and Rouge metrics are used to evaluate the models.
 These are widely used metrics that capture precision and recall using text similarity strategies.

 Modern LLMs introduce the possibility of using LLM judges.
-The code to use a LLM as judge has been implemented.
+The code to use a LLM as judge has been implemented in this repository.
 However, due to time constraints (the LLM judge takes many hours to run in this dataset), its results were not used.
 Please disconsider the LLM judge metrics (marked with N/A).

 The approach presented in https://moonshotai.github.io/Kimi-K2/ was adapted to create a more reliable evaluation based on:
 ```